 As a bonus, because it doesn't parse the data into SeqRecord objects a second time it should be faster.
+If you only want to use this with FASTA format, we can speed this up one step further by using the low-level FASTA parser to get the record identifiers and lengths:

-18.1.6 Simple quality filtering for FASTQ files
+20.1.6 Simple quality filtering for FASTQ files

 The FASTQ file format was introduced at Sanger and is now widely used for holding nucleotide sequencing reads together with their quality scores.
 FASTQ files (and the related QUAL files) are an excellent example of per-letter-annotation, because for each nucleotide in the sequence there is an associated quality score.
-Any per-letter-annotation is held in a SeqRecord in the letter\annotations dictionary as a list, tuple or string (with the same number of elements as the sequence length).
+Any per-letter-annotation is held in a SeqRecord in the letter_annotations dictionary as a list, tuple or string (with the same number of elements as the sequence length).